 Lie #1: Volunteering at these ‘animal sanctuaries’ promotes conservation

 Google ‘gap year’ and ‘big cats volunteer’ and you will get millions of results about establishments offering well-intending but ill-informed gap year students the chance to interact with lion cubs, while “contributing towards conservation and research.”
 Not all of these organisations are what they claim to be.

 Beverly Pervan, director of the Campaign Against Canned Hunting explains that some lion farmers rent out their cubs to tourist resorts and “voluntourism projects”.

 “There is an insatiable demand for cub petting by tourists.
 All the tourists who indulge in cub petting are supporting the canned hunting industry,” says Pervan.

 “When the cubs are too big to be handled by humans any longer, they are sent back to the lion farmer to be hunted.
-Basically lion farmers use the profits they make from cub petting to externalise the cost of rearing the cub to a huntable size.
-Once you understand that there is virtually no market for adult lions other than hunting, and that more than a thousand lions are canned hunted every year, you begin to understand the scale of the tragedy.”
+Basically, lion farmers use the profits they make from cub petting to externalise the cost of rearing the cub to huntable size.
+Once you understand that there is virtually no market for adult lions other than hunting and that more than a thousand lions are canned hunted every year, you begin to understand the scale of the tragedy.”

 Lie #2: The cubs are orphans whose parents were killed by poachers or were rejected by their mother